-Orange Shirt Day 2025
+Orange Shirt Day Event September 29, 2025

-| News
+| Gathering, News

 Back

-The event will start at 3:45pm at the Surrey City Hall at the outside staircase.
+An Orange Shirt Day Drum March will start at 3:45pm at the Surrey City Hall at the outside staircase.
 All those gathered will walk and drum to Holland Park together in unity and reflection.

 Spread the word!
 We hope to reach as many community members as possible to foster a larger, more unified gathering.
 Tell your friends, family, neighbours and coworkers about the event so together we can spread awareness and inspire action.